Marine Plant Fishery

 Overview

 Marine plants include kelp, seaweed, seagrasses, and algae which are food and habitat for other marine species.
-To protect Tasmanian marine ecosystems, no marine plants may be harvested directly from the water, except in the Undaria fishery.
+To protect Tasmanian marine ecosystems, native marine plants cannot be harvested directly from the water or seabed.

-Tasmanian seaweeds are processed to extract bio-compounds like alginates and fucoidans used in pharmaceuticals and nutraceuticals and are used for fertiliser and mulch.
-Fresh Undaria is sold as edible Japanese wakame, and some kelps are used for crafts and other boutique businesses.
+Tasmanian seaweeds are used for fertiliser and mulch, and others are processed to extract bio-compounds like alginates and fucoidans for pharmaceutical and nutraceutical products.
+Undaria may be sold as edible Japanese wakame, and some kelp are used for crafts and other boutique businesses.

 Bull kelp